 If you were involved in a motorcycle accident, would you know what to do next?
 Following a motorcycle accident, it’s natural to be shaken and confused, but it’s important to know the steps you should take in the aftermath of an accident.
-Knowing what to do after a crash, like filing a police report and calling on an experienced Denver personal injury attorney, can ensure that your rights are protected.
-Additionally, if you choose to pursue a Colorado motorcycle accident claim, taking these steps can dramatically increase your chances of receiving the financial compensation you deserve.
+Knowing what to do after a crash, like filing a police report and calling on an experienced Denver personal injury attorney, can ensure your rights are protected.
+Additionally, if you pursue a Colorado motorcycle accident claim, taking these steps can dramatically increase your chances of receiving the financial compensation you deserve.

 In this blog, we’re taking a closer look at the 5 things you should do after a Colorado motorcycle accident.
 We also briefly review the most common causes of motorcycle accidents and offer tips to help you avoid these crashes in the first place.

 At the Paul Wilkinson Law Firm, our team of personal injury attorneys is dedicated to defending your rights.
-If you’ve been involved in a motorcycle accident or any other type of personal injury accident, such as a car accident, truck accident, or pedestrian accident, we can help you file your claim and receive the financial compensation that you deserve.
+If you’ve been involved in a motorcycle accident or any other type of personal injury accident, such as a car accident, truck accident, or pedestrian accident, we can help you file your claim and receive the financial compensation you deserve.

 What are the Most Common Causes of Motorcycle Accidents?

-Motorcycles accidents happen every single day in the United States.
+Motorcycle accidents happen every single day in the United States.
 Compared to a “fender bender” between two motor vehicles, accidents between a motorcycle and a motor vehicle have a higher chance for significant injuries or even loss of life.
 According to the National Highway Traffic Safety Administration (NHTSA), roughly 84,000 motorcyclists were injured in motorcycle accidents in 2019 alone.